-23andme currently has 38 research "surveys", essentially online questionnaires, that ask multitudinous questions about user's diseases, conditions, and even psychological characteristics.
-Some questions involve sensitive subjects including alcohol, illegal drug usage, and sex.
+23andme has research "surveys", essentially online questionnaires, that ask multitudinous questions about user's diseases, conditions, and even psychological characteristics.
 Users are free to participate or not in any survey and to decline to answer any particular questions within a survey.
 Users can change their answers.
 New surveys can be added and users can be invited to participate in a particular survey based on their particular genetic markers or other supplied data.
 Some researchers offer a small honorarium (e.g. \$20 Amazon gift card) for participation in a survey.

-Users can access lists of diseases and conditions for which their genetic data possesses markers that increase or decrease the probability that the user will acquire the disease or condition.
+Users (who signed up prior to December 2013) can access lists of diseases and conditions for which their genetic data possesses markers that increase or decrease the probability that the user will acquire the disease or condition.
 Users directly contribute to this data because 23andme uses user supplied data to supplement any existing data correlating markers to conditions.
 The correlations are updated as more data becomes available.
 Risk reports can also be adjusted to include influence of self-reported behavior and environmental exposures.
 23andme periodically reports discoveries that have been made from 23andme research.